-This guide suggests useful resources for studying civil rights issues and the history and impact of student movements and/or campus protest.
-It focuses on resources available through Western Libraries' Heritage Resources programs.
-Please contact us or the Western Libraries' Reference Desk if you have questions or need assistance finding more information.
+This guide suggests useful resources for studying civil rights issues and the history, and impact of student movements and campus protest.
+It focuses in particular on resources available through Western Libraries' division of Archives & Special Collections.
+Please contact Archives & Special Collections or the Hacherl Research & Writing Studio if you have questions or need assistance finding more information.

 Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required).
-Follow this link to the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Reference Desk for assistance.
+Click here to access the Libraries' online guide to Databases A-Z and/or contact staff in Archives & Special Collections or the Hacherl Research & Writing Studio for assistance.

 Consult with your instructors about recommended readings and ask us if you need help finding a specific title or type of resource.
 Here are some select titles relevant to local campus history:

-We also have files for each of the presidents which may include information about student movements during their administration
+There are two folders specifically related to "student protests," and there are also files for each of the presidents which may include information about student movements during their administration.

 Viet Cong Flag

-We have the flag that was made and showcased in front of the Viking Union Building in March 1969 along with an accompanying folder of information describing the incident and administrations response.
+Special Collections houses the flag that was made and showcased in front of the Viking Union Building in March 1969, along with an accompanying folder of information describing the incident and the Administration's response.

 Western Libraries Archives & Special Collections provides for responsible stewardship of and access to unique and archival resources in support of teaching, learning and research at Western Washington University and beyond.
 The Center for Pacific Northwest Studies, Special Collections, and University Archives and Records Management work together to document the culture and history of Western, the local community and Pacific Northwest region, and to promote public and scholarly access to holdings.